ryancheunggit/kaggle_protein_classification/README.md

 My final model is just a single resnet50(on a 5 folds setting), trained on rgb data(with hpa set).
 Thresholding is done on the out of fold predictions, using a single threshold rather than per label thresholds.
 TTA is done by averaging outputs of 10 randomly transformed version of the same image.

 Some stuffs that I found useful:

 1. Use RGB instead of RGBY: By looking at the images I found that yellow channel looks very similar to red or blue, therefore should be kind of redundent to use RGBY, not to mention that I don't even know if the yellow channels from hpa dataset are trustworthy or not.
 2. Use HPA dataset: I found adding hpa data into my Kaggle training data split, can improve validtion results on my Kaggle validation set.
 3. Use mutlilabel stratified splits: Thanks [Trent](https://github.com/trent-b) for his package [iterstrat](https://github.com/trent-b/iterative-stratification).
 It made my models cross folds performance variation low(except for fold 4 be slightly off).
 Before this, my cross folds variation was bigger.
+4. Use data augmentation: I think rotate, flip, shear, and random cropping all make sense and used them all with awsome [albumentations](https://github.com/albu/albumentations) package.
 5. Use [weighted sampler](https://pytorch.org/docs/stable/_modules/torch/utils/data/sampler.html) in PyTorch dataloader: With BCE loss, making the model to see rare labels a bit more often, I found, is better than use f1_loss with uniform randomly sampled data.
 6. Use TTA: It improves ~ .01 for most folds, and for my last fold, it improves about .04(very strange fold, which I have no time to dig into).

 Sample command I used for training the resnet50 model:
 ```